Your travel guide dog

 You can travel independently but still make good use of a tour operator.
 For instance, many tour operators will put together a pre-organized itinerary for you; just follow their thorough instructions and maps rather than a guide, and not have to worry about where you'll sleep at night or where you'll be each day.
 Tour operators can also put together self-guided vacation packages and holiday packages for you.
 All you need to do is ask, tell them where you want to go and how you like to travel, and they'll do the rest.

 Independent travel comes with plenty of upsides and downsides, and it's worth factoring both in when making your decision to travel independently.

-When traveling independently, you'll become immersed in the community you visit.
-Without a guide to rely on, you'll likely have to learn some of the local language to get by in day to day interactions.
+Immersion - When traveling independently, you'll become immersed in the community you visit.
+Without a guide to rely on all the time, you'll likely have to learn some of the local language to get by in day to day interactions.
 Also, when trying to find your way around, you'll likely be relying on help from strangers, which can lead to all kinds of wonderful encounters.

 Kailey and Matt